tonywong94/maskmoment/README.md

         Default: Write to the directory where img_fits resides.
         NOTE: Currently this directory is assumed to exist. outname : string, optional
-        Basname for output files.
+        Basename for output files.
 For instance, outname='foo' produces files 'foo.mom0.fits.gz', etc.
         Default: Based on root name of img_fits. snr_hi : float, optional